 A lot of barbecuing is focused on the meats, but side dishes deserve the spotlight too.
 Next time you’re barbecuing, have some easy side dishes and salads people can help themselves to in between waiting for the next plant-based burger to arrive.
 We've got some great ideas to inspire you.

-Potato wedges with spicy tomato sauce
+Get the recipe for potato wedges with spicy tomato sauce here

 These smoky beans don't take long to prepare and are a great accompaniment to your barbecued plant-based meat.
 There are no beans to soak as the recipe uses canned black beans.
 Top with sour cream (or a vegan alternative) and fresh coriander to serve.